 - Detailed information (name, address, phone number, dates) about every doctor, case worker, and care facility (hospital, clinic), that has treated you during the course of your disability or illness.

-- Names and dosages of any medicine you’ve been prescribed.
+- Names and dosages of any prescribed medicine.

 - Medical records of every doctor’s visit.

 - Any lab or test results you may have received.

 - A description of your most recent job and summary of your work experience.

 - Your most recent W2 or tax return.

 Some Social Security Disability Claims do get denied.
 Your claim should meet certain medical and financial requirements to be approved.

 Your medical condition must be classified as “severe” and either: